Arjun-G-Ravi/AI-Notes/01_Machine Learning/06_Unsupervised Algorithms/00_Intro.md

 # Unsupervised Learning

-Unsupervised learning deals with problems in which data doesn’t have labels.
+Unsupervised learning deals with problems in which dataset doesn’t have target labels to predict.
+These algorithm are generally used to find interesting information about the given dataset.

-Generally, there are three unsupervised learning techniques:
+Generally, there are four unsupervised learning techniques:
 - Density estimation
 - Clustering
 - Dimensionality reduction